Ingram, Williamson help Pelicans hold off Kings 117-110

 His players didn’t open the game as if they’d gotten the message.

-New Orleans led 66-40 after Eric Bledsoe’s 3 in the final minute of the second quarter before taking a 68-45 lead into halftime.
+New Orleans led 66-40 after Bledsoe’s 3 in the final minute of the second quarter before taking a 68-45 lead into halftime.

+“We really struggled to score the ball and to make open shots” in the first half,” Walton said, highlighting his team’s misses on its first 14 3-point shots before Fox hit one just before halftime.

+“We kind of found that fight in the second half and that was great to see,” Walton added.
+“That is the fun and energetic team that we need.
+We have to fight through this, and we will.”

-Sacramento came alive in the second half, trimming 11 points off New Orleans’ lead in the third quarter, helped by the Pelicans’ 10 turnovers in the period.
+Sacramento trimmed 11 points off New Orleans’ lead in the third quarter, helped by the Pelicans’ 10 turnovers in the period.
 The Kings might have made it even closer if not for seven missed free throws in the period.

 TIP INS